QuiltMC/developer-wiki/wiki/concepts/minecraft-code-structure.md

 ---
-title: Minecraft’s code structure and where to find things
+title: Minecraft’s Code Structure and Where to Find Things
 ---